ARM-software/arm-trusted-firmware/contributing.md

 *   Push your local changes to your fork of the repository.
 *   Submit a [pull request] to the [arm-trusted-firmware] `integration` branch.
-    *   The changes in the [pull request] will then undergo further review and testing.
+    *   The changes in the [pull request] will then undergo further review and testing by the [Maintainers].
 Any review comments will be made as comments on the [pull request].
 This may require you to do some rework.
-*   When the changes are accepted, ARM will integrate them.
+*   When the changes are accepted, the [Maintainers] will integrate them.
-    *   Typically, ARM will merge the [pull request] into the `integration` branch within the GitHub UI, creating a merge commit.
+    *   Typically, the [Maintainers] will merge the [pull request] into the `integration` branch within the GitHub UI, creating a merge commit.
     *   Please avoid creating merge commits in the [pull request] itself.
-    *   If the [pull request] is not based on a recent commit, ARM may rebase it onto the `master` branch first, or ask you to do this.
+    *   If the [pull request] is not based on a recent commit, the [Maintainers] may rebase it onto the `master` branch first, or ask you to do this.
-    *   If the [pull request] cannot be automatically merged, ARM will ask you to rebase it onto the `master` branch.
+    *   If the [pull request] cannot be automatically merged, the [Maintainers] will ask you to rebase it onto the `master` branch.
-    *   After final integration testing, ARM will push your merge commit to the `master` branch.
-If a problem is found at this stage, the merge commit will be removed from the `integration` branch and ARM will ask you to create a new pull request to resolve the problem.
+    *   After final integration testing, the [Maintainers] will push your merge commit to the `master` branch.
+If a problem is found during integration, the merge commit will be removed from the `integration` branch and the [Maintainers] will ask you to create a new pull request to resolve the problem.
     *   Please do not delete your topic branch until it is safely merged into the `master` branch.

 - - - - - - - - - - - - - - - - - - - - - - - - - -

-_Copyright (c) 2013-2016, ARM Limited and Contributors.
+_Copyright (c) 2013-2017, ARM Limited and Contributors.
 All rights reserved._

 [User Guide]:                           ./docs/user-guide.md